-A USAF base is interested in determining the amount of Cr^{+6} that was emitted through its thermal metal spraying activities in the previous year.
-The base has two spray booths that
+A DAF base is interested in determining the amount of Cr+6 that was emitted through its thermal metal spraying activities in the previous year.
+The base has two spray booths that perform thermal spraying with one booth dedicated to plasma spraying and the other to HVOF spraying.
+After looking at shop records and the SDS for the materials sprayed, the quantity of material used, weight percent HAPs, and controls are recorded and provided below.

-Booth Control Device Operation Material Quantity Used (lb/yr) % Total Cr Pooth #1 HEPA Filter Plasma Spray Powder A 25 25 B00til #1 Powder B 15 Booth #2 HEPA Filter HVOF Powder A 30 25
+Booth Control Device Operation Material Quantity Used (lb/yr) % Total Cr Booth #1 HEPA Filter Dlagma Spray Powder A 25 25 D0011 #1 пега гінеі Plasma Spray Powder B 15 Booth #2 HEPA Filter HVOF Powder A 30 25

-Powder B does not have a weight percent provided for Cr but does state that the powder is 95 percent chromium oxide (Cr2O3) by weight.
-Assuming the HEPA filter has an efficiency of 99 percent, calculate the amount of Cr^{+6} emitted the previous year.
+\\\Powder B does not have a weight percent provided for Cr but does state that the powder is 95 percent chromium oxide ( $Cr_2O_3$ ) by weight.
+Assuming the HEPA filter has an efficiency of 99 percent, calculate the amount of $Cr^{+6}$ emitted the previous year.